AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/rewards/charm-of-restoration.md

 tags:
 - ttrpg-cli/compendium/src/5e/dmg
 - ttrpg-cli/reward/charm
-aliases: ["Charm of Restoration"]
+aliases:
+- Charm of Restoration
 ---
 # Charm of Restoration

 This charm has 6 charges.
-You can use an action to expend some of its charges to cast one of the following spells: [greater restoration](greater-restoration.md) (4 charges) or [lesser restoration](lesser-restoration.md) (2 charges).
+You can use an action to expend some of its charges to cast one of the following spells: [greater restoration](03.PlayerLog&Handouts/Mechanics/CLI/spells/greater-restoration.md) (4 charges) or [lesser restoration](03.PlayerLog&Handouts/Mechanics/CLI/spells/lesser-restoration.md) (2 charges).
 Once all its charges have been expended, the charm vanishes from you.

 *Source: Dungeon Master's Guide p.
+228, Icewind Dale: Rime of the Frostmaiden p.
 228*